eugene-mindset/Seekr/docs/it3_dap.md

 * [X] Allow sorting based on time or best match (Shaurya)
 * [X] Improve item listing matching algorithm to match on similar words, not exact (Eugene, Jason and Andrew)
 * [X] Add filtering functionality to narrow results down to only those with the desired tags or qualifications (Andrew)

+## Retrospective
+This iteration was the first iteration where all of us met online due to the coronavirus.
+At first, it was a little difficult to work in pairs on tasks that were given to multiple people.
+However, by using an integration branch, we were able to resolve merge conflicts that occured.
+We were able to refine our NLP search algorithm, although we think we will continue to make it better throughout the remaining iterations.
+We also refined our actual item object to be more robust.
+There is now the feature to add tags and to filter by tags in our search feature.
+We also added the ability to attach an image.
+As we add more robustness to the item class, we are thinking about abstracting some of our properties into different classes, such as the map that is included in the item.